vogelb/jee-devpack-win/README.md

 ------------

 The devpack ships with a version of 7-Zip that is used for the portable installation of Oracle JDK.

 7-Zip is licensed under the GNU LGPL license.

 The source code can be obtained here: www.7-zip.org

 How to use
 ----------

-To start working, run open_workspace.bat
+To start working, run open_workspace.bat.

 A new logical drive "W" will be created and pop up containing your dev pack.

 Always work on the W drive because all settings rely on that.

 Tools: